mimblewimble/grin/doc/grin4bitcoiners.md

 It is easy to overstate the third point. **Cut-through improves scalability and reduces long-term history, but it does not make input↔output linking impossible.**

 - While a transaction is **relayed** (before or while it is mined), observers can still see which commitments are spent and which new ones appear.
 That is a real information channel.
 - **Taint / hop analysis** can follow known “marked” outputs across spends if an adversary can introduce or learn those outputs (for example by paying you, or by watching the network closely).
 Aggregation and Dandelion make this harder, but they are not perfect anonymity.
+Interactive constructions such as **payjoins** (both parties contribute inputs so a simple “one payer → one payee + change” pattern is less obvious) can further blur linkage; that work lives in wallet and contract protocols rather than consensus rules.
 - After cut-through, the **kernel** of a transaction remains as a permanent ~100-byte footprint.
 The chain still records that “some” balanced state change occurred, even when the intermediate UTXOs are gone.

-So: Grin hides amounts and addresses strongly; it **weakens but does not eliminate** graph-style analysis of which outputs feed which later spends.
+So: Grin hides amounts and *on-chain* addresses strongly; it **weakens but does not eliminate** graph-style analysis of which outputs feed which later spends.
 That matches the Privacy Primer’s view that addresses and amounts are checked off as strong wins, while **input/output linking** remains an area of residual leakage and ongoing research.

 ## Scalability